Organic Matter in Soil

 Once the organic material breaks down until it can’t anymore, it becomes hummus.
 Hummus can hold 80-90% of its weight in its water, which means it’s amazing at protecting your lawn from drought.
 In addition, hummus can help balance excessive pH levels and prevent disease and preserve overall soil structure.
 The only way to build up a hummus layer in the soil is to add organic matter every year.

-Most soils contain 2 to 10 percent organic matter but we rarely see these percentages over 5% in Omaha.
-However, even in small amounts, organic matter is very important.
-Organic matter is responsible for storing a large amount of the nutrients (such as nitrogen, sulfur, phosphorus) in soil.
+Most soils contain 2 to 10 percent of OM but we rarely see these percentages over 5% in Omaha.
+However, even in small amounts it is very important.
+It is responsible for storing a large amount of the nutrients (such as nitrogen, sulfur, phosphorus) in soil.
 In addition to being good for your plants, this also encourages the microorganisms that are responsible for making more healthy organic matter for your soil.

 Omaha Organics has products to help you get the organic matter that you need, all of which are safe for pets, children, and your environment.
 They also are free of animal manure and by-products.
 Your options include bulk or granular compost.
 Our “less-mess” granular compost product is available in 44 lb. bags.
 The bulk compost is a mixture of lawn clippings, leaves and wood chips that are recycled for two years so that they can become as rich in nutrients as possible.
 Both options are good for either potted plants or lawn topdressing.
 If you’re looking for a way to improve your soil’s overall healthiness and function, organic matter is a simple natural solution.